List of Catholic University of America people

 The following is a list of notable alumni of the Catholic University of America, the national university of the Roman Catholic Church in the United States, located in Washington, D.C.

-There are several names that could appear on this list twice, but will only appear in the area for which they are best known.
+Various names could appear on this list twice, but will only appear in the area for which they are best known.
 For example, several in the Arts category could appear in more than one subcategory.
-Others could appear in several categories but have been relegated to one.
+Others could appear in several categories, but have been relegated to one.